itu-itis21-ugurluy21/FitMaxx/AccountDeletionGuidance.md

-# Fit Max Ai - Account and Data Deletion Policy
+# FitMaxx - Account and Data Deletion Policy

 We are committed to protecting your privacy and giving you control over your data.
-This document provides clear instructions on how you can request the deletion of your account and its associated data within the **[Your App Name]** application.
+This document provides clear instructions on how you can request the deletion of your account and its associated data within the **FitMaxx** application.

 This process is designed to be simple and accessible directly from within the app, as required by the Google Play Store.